 National Bible Week

-The history of a national decree honoring the Bible was originally authored as “Bible Week” by President Ferdinand Marcos.
+The history of a national decree honoring the Bible was authored initially as “Bible Week” by President Ferdinand Marcos.
 He signed Presidential Proclamation No. 2242, s 1982, declaring a nationwide Bible Week celebration in November.

 National Bible Month | Proclamation No. 124

-President Fidel Ramos supported the two previous bills by declaring Presidential Proclamation No. 1067, s 1997, which called for the “Bible Week and Bible reading.”
+President Fidel Ramos supported the two previous bills by declaring Presidential Proclamation No. 1067, s 1997, which called for “Bible Week and Bible reading.”
 It was finally made into a “National Bible Month” when President Rodrigo Duterte signed Presidential Proclamation No. 124, s 2017.

 National Bible Day | Republic Act 11163

-In light of President Duterte’s support for a Bible Month, Senator Manny Pacquiao pushed for the “National Bible Day” on February 5, 2018.
-He is the main author and sponsor of the legislation.
+In light of President Duterte’s support for Bible Month, Senator Manny Pacquiao pushed for “National Bible Day” on February 5, 2018.
+He is the principal author and sponsor of the legislation.

 AN ACT DECLARING THE LAST MONDAY OF JANUARY EVERY YEAR AS A SPECIAL WORKING HOLIDAY IN OBSERVANCE OF NATIONAL BIBLE DAY

 Enshrined in the constitution

-The history of a “national observance” on the Bible has been a tradition since 1982.
+The history of a “national observance” of the Bible has been a tradition since 1982.
 Lawmakers did not oppose the bill and continued supporting the Judeo-Christian God and the Bible as a national symbol of peace and spirituality.

 Senator Manny Pacquiao

 The bill is supported by the 1987 Constitution that dictates, “It is the policy of the state that the government shall aid and encourage the development of the moral character and spiritual foundation of the Filipino people,” Senator Manny Pacquiao said in a privileged speech.